Skip to main content

 Redacted summary

-The evidence collected by the SIU , including interviews with the Complainant and the SO , and video footage that captured the incident in part, gives rise to the following scenario.
-In the late afternoon of December 4, 2025, HPS officers were dispatched to an address in the area of Wentworth Street and Main Street East, Hamilton, following a call to police about domestic abuse.
-CW #1 reported that the Complainant had threatened her earlier in the day and attended at her apartment where he caused a domestic disturbance.
-The SO , in the company of WO #4, arrived at the address.
-They were aware that there were warrants in effect for the Complainant’s arrest on firearm-related charges.
-A friend of CW #1’s – CW #2 – spoke with the officers and indicated that the Complainant was possibly at the rear of the residence.
-The SO walked to the east side of the house and located the Complainant sitting in a chair.
-He directed the Complainant not to move, told him to stand up and then grabbed his right arm, lifting him from the chair.
-The Complainant immediately began to resist the officer.
+The evidence collected by the SIU, including interviews with the complainant and the subject officer, and video footage that captured the incident in part, gives rise to the following scenario.
+In the late afternoon in early December 2025, Hamilton Police Service (HPS) officers were dispatched to an address in the area of Wentworth Street and Main Street East, Hamilton, following a call to police about domestic abuse.
+A witness reported that the complainant had threatened her earlier in the day and attended at her apartment where he caused a domestic disturbance.
+The subject officer, in the company of a witness officer, arrived at the address.
+They were aware that there were warrants in effect for the complainant's arrest on firearm-related charges.
+A friend of the first witness spoke with the officers and indicated that the complainant was possibly at the rear of the residence.
+The subject officer walked to the east side of the house and located the complainant sitting in a chair.
+They directed the complainant not to move, told them to stand up, and then grabbed their right arm, lifting them from the chair.
+The complainant immediately began to resist the officer.
 The two exchanged punches to the head before falling to the ground where the struggle continued.
-The SO yelled out for WO #4’s help, and he appeared quickly and joined in the struggle.
-The Complainant flailed his legs and refused to release his arms to be handcuffed.
-The SO and WO #4 punched the Complainant multiple times but could not sufficiently subdue him to take control of his arms behind the back.
-WO #1 arrived on scene about two minutes after the altercation started and assisted in eventually handcuffing the Complainant.
-The Complainant was transported to hospital after his arrest and diagnosed with a broken nose and a fractured right orbital bone.
+The subject officer called out for assistance, and the witness officer appeared quickly and joined in the struggle.
+The complainant flailed their legs and refused to release their arms to be handcuffed.
+The subject officer and the witness officer punched the complainant multiple times but could not sufficiently subdue them to take control of their arms behind the back.
+A second witness officer arrived on scene approximately two minutes after the altercation started and assisted in eventually handcuffing the complainant.
+The complainant was transported to hospital after their arrest and diagnosed with a broken nose and a fractured right orbital bone.

 Officer